-Peter Lynch has one of the best books called One Up On Wall Street.
+Peter Lynch has one of the best books, One Up On Wall Street.
 In the book, he emphasizes that one should avoid hot stocks.

-This is quite true as the hot stocks might gain that initial publicity from some people, and social media and the internet can act as a catalyst to give it even more publicity.
+This is quite true as the hot stocks might gain that initial publicity from some people, and social media and the internet can act as a catalyst to give them even more publicity.
 This results in the stock price touching the sky.
-But it can lose its value quickly once the investors realize that such hot stocks will not grow in the future.
+But it can lose its value quickly once the investors realize that such hot stocks will not grow.